jhaddix/domain/README.md

 Only 1 module needs an api key (/api/google_site) find instructions for that on the recon-ng wiki.

 Script to enumerate subdomains, leveraging recon-ng.
-Uses google scraping, bing scraping, baidu scraping, yahoo scarping, netcraft, and bruteforces to find subdomains.
+Uses google scraping, bing scraping, baidu scraping, yahoo scraping, netcraft, and bruteforces to find subdomains.
 Plus resolves to IP.

 # Pre-Requisites